vlgiitr/papers_we_read/summaries/GIRAFFE.md

 In the GIRAFFE model, for each object seperate latent codes are sampled and a neural feature field is conditioned on these latent codes along with an affine transfomation using matrices from *the object space to the scene space*.
-The composite scene is obtained from the densities and feature vectors sampled for all the objects by weighted average of the features according to their densites and the volumetic density is the sum of the densities for all objects for a given point and the viewing direction.
+The composite scene is obtained from the densities and feature vectors sampled for all the objects as a weighted average of the features according to their densites and the volumetic density is the sum of the densities for all objects for a given point and the viewing direction.
 ![alt text](https://github.com/kumar-devesh/papers_we_read/blob/master/images/giraffe_composition_scene_feature_field.PNG)

-This feature field is volume rendered for a sampled camera pose **ε** and the feature image is used to obtain the final image.
+Volume rendering for a sampled camera pose **ε** for the feature field gives the feature image which is used to obtain the final image using a CNN renderer.

 ## Results
 ![alt text](https://github.com/kumar-devesh/papers_we_read/blob/master/images/giraffe_controllable_scene_generation.PNG)